Global CucinaGlobal Cucina

 You can change language anytime.

-Fried panzerotti are a testament to the simplicity and strength of Apulian cuisine: a soft yet flavorful dough, filled with fresh mozzarella, tomato, and oregano, manages to capture all the richness of a region.
-The combination of 00 flour and Manitoba flour, with fresh yeast, creates a base that enhances the flavors without masking them, while the light frying leaves the center soft and the edges crispy, perfect for a truly authentic moment of conviviality.
+Inspired by the simplicity of Apulian cuisine, these panzerotti showcase a soft yet flavorful dough, bursting with fresh mozzarella, tomato, and oregano.
+The combination of 00 flour and Manitoba flour, with fresh yeast, creates a base that enhances the flavors without overwhelming them.
+The light frying leaves the center soft while the edges become crispy, perfect for a true convivial moment.

 Fried Panzerotti